University Hospitals Birmingham NHS Foundation Trust

 Status: Green Edoxaban

-First choice following a diagnosis of AF - use in line with NICE
+Second choice following diagnosis of AF- use in line with NICE.

 Status: Amber Edoxaban#Amber